 - Free flight piloting app

 This little beauty has got tons of features for you even at such a cheap price.
 It is perfect for sleepover parties owing to its four blades that have a protective set of frames and super bright LED lights.
 The drone has an LI-Po battery installed allowing you to fly uninterruptedly for a while.
 The flight time is 9 minutes but it takes almost 40 minutes for the battery to charge up.
 You can fly the drone up to 350 feet so, while that range is friendlier for indoor use, it can head outside for a good distance, too.
 That’s why it is so much popular amongst indoor flying lovers.

 - 8 minutes Flight Time

 - Bright LED Lights

-The Altair Hornett offer an impressive combination of features that is ideal for a drone designed for beginners including altitude hold, headless mode, one key automatic return to home and take off with one button.
+The Altair Hornett offers an impressive combination of features that is ideal for a drone designed for beginners including altitude hold, headless mode, one key automatic return to home, and take off with one button.
 Additionally, piloting and landing are a breeze, so if you are new to maneuvering a drone this model is perfect.